vyshnavsvarma2000/PYTHON-EXERCISES/README.md

 22. **Count the Frequency of Words from a Sentence:**
-    - Count the frequency of words from a given sentence
+    - Count the frequency of words from a given sentence **Max Sum Subarray:**
+23. - Find the maximum sum of a subarray within a given array

+24. **Selection Sort:**
+    -Implement the selection sort algorithm to sort a list of integers

 ## Pattern Questions